Call It Sleep: SynopsisCall It Sleep is the story of a Galician Jewish immigrant family in New York in the early part of the 20th century. Six-year-old David Schearl has a close and loving relationship with his mother Genya but his father Albert is aloof, resentful and angry toward his wife and son. David's development takes place between fear of his father's potential violence and the degradation of life in the streets of the tenement slums. After the family has begun settling into their life in New York, Genya's sister Bertha arrives from Austrian Galicia (today Western Ukraine) to stay with them. Bertha's coarse and uninhibited nature offends Albert and her presence in the home renews and exacerbates the tension in the family.

 After Reb Yidel relates David's story to Genya and Albert, David arrives at the apartment.
 Albert begins to reveal what he has suspected about David's birth.
 He tells Genya that their marriage is a sham, arranged to make one sin cover up the other—her affair, which was kept secret—against his sin, allowing his abusive father to be gored by a bull, widely known in the Galician village they left.
 Despite Genya's denials, Albert reaffirms his belief in his version of the story.
 He declares that David is not his son but the product of Genya's affair.

 At that moment, Nathan and Bertha arrive.
 Nathan hesitates at the moment of speaking his mind under Albert's cold fury. but David steps forward to confess to his parents his part in what took place.
 He gives his father the whip that was used on the would-be milk thief.
 As Albert reaches the height of his enraged frenzy, he discovers the rosary that David possesses, believing it to be a sign that proves his suspicions.
 Albert makes as if to kill his son with the whip.

 As the others restrain Albert, David flees the apartment and returns to the electrified rail.
 This time, he touches the third rail with a long milk dipper in an attempt to create light and receives an enormous electric shock.
 Incapacitated, he is discovered by nearby tavern patrons, revived by an ambulance doctor and returned home by a policeman.
 When his parents are informed what happened, Albert appears remorseful and compassionate toward his son for the first time.
 As his mother takes him into her arms, David experiences a feeling such that "he might as well call it sleep".

-Publishing history
+Publishing history and reception

 Upon its publication in 1934, critics hailed Call It Sleep as a modernist masterpiece reminiscent of the work of James Joyce and other modernist writers, as well as a realistic portrayal of immigrant life in New York City.
 Time described it in a February 1935 review as "the story of three years in the life of a sensitive Jewish slum-child, told with painstaking and pain-giving fidelity to slum dialect, slum neuroses."
 Despite critical acclaim, the book did not sell well and was out of print for close to 30 years.